-Patrick Luciani is co-director of the Gardiner Museum Speakers Series and former executive director of the Donner Canadian Foundation.
-He has written widely on public policy issues.
+Patrick Luciani is co-director of the Salon Speakers Series at the Gardiner Museum and former executive director of the Donner Canadian Foundation.

 Rob Leone holds a PhD in public policy and serves as an Associate Professor of Leadership and Policy at Niagara University in Lewiston, NY.
 In addition, he is a Principal at Earnscliffe Strategy Group in Toronto.

 Royce Koop is a professor of Political Science and coordinator of the Canadian Studies program at the University of Manitoba.

 Trevor Tombe is an Associate Professor of Economics at the University of Calgary and a Research Fellow at The School of Public Policy.
 He holds a PhD in Economics from the University of Toronto, and his research expertise focuses on international trade, public finance, and fiscal federalism.

 Veronica Green works at Slate Asset Management, a global investment and asset management firm, and is the Co-Founder of Elena's Club, an organization to promote women's education.
 She has previously held roles in the Premier's Office and the Office of the Official Opposition.